cbrocas/blog/_posts/2022-08-23-sharing-some-thoughts-from-conference-organizer.md

 {:refdef: style="text-align: center;"}
 ![jiska](/assets/articles/sharing-thoughts/jiska.jpg)
 <br>
-_Enthusiastic speakers like Jiska are the ❤️ and the soul of the event. 🙏 to all of them! <br>photo by doegox under CC BY-NC-SA_
+_Enthusiastic speakers like Jiska are the ❤️ and the soul of the event. <br>🙏 to all of them! <br>photo by doegox under CC BY-NC-SA_
 {: refdef}

 And now, some thoughts about organizing conferences!